...

 Educate yourself continuously

-Investing is a lifelong learning process that requires constant updating and improvement of your knowledge and skills.
+Investing is a lifelong learning process that requires constantly updating and improving your knowledge and skills.

-You should always seek to learn from your own experience as well as from other investors who have achieved success or overcome challenges in their investing journey.
+You should always seek to learn from your own experience and other investors who have achieved success or overcome challenges in their investing journey.

-You can join online communities and forums where you can interact with other investors, ask questions, share ideas, and get feedback.
+You can join online communities and forums to interact with other investors, ask questions, share ideas, and get feedback.
 Some examples are Reddit’s r/investing or r/personalfinance subreddits or Quora’s Investing topic.

 Conclusion: Investing Basics